smileytoothfairy/keystore-generator/README.md

 ===================================

-This project implements a command-line tool for generating [PKCS#12](https://en.wikipedia.org/wiki/PKCS_12) keystores which can be used with various [X.509](https://en.wikipedia.org/wiki/X.509).
+This project implements a command-line tool for generating [PKCS#12](https://en.wikipedia.org/wiki/PKCS_12) keystores which can be used with various [X.509](https://en.wikipedia.org/wiki/X.509) tools.

 This tool uses [Bouncy Castle](https://www.bouncycastle.org/java.html) crypto library.